Geoinfo-TUGraz/Geoinfo-TUGraz.github.io/index.md

 title: Home
 ---

-# Institute for Geodesy – Working Group Geoinformation
+# Institute for Geodesy – Research Group Geoinformation
-The Working Group Geoinformation is part of the Institute for Geodesy at the Graz University of Technology and is doing research in Geographic Information Science and applied Geoinformation.
+The Research Group Geoinformation is part of the Institute for Geodesy at the Graz University of Technology and is doing research in Geographic Information Science and applied Geoinformation.

 *WORK IN PROGRESS*